mila-iqia/SARC/docs/dev_overview/mongodb_connection.md

 You can achieve that by setting a ssh tunnel and modify your `config/sarc-xxxx.json` file accordingly.
 Refer to the [documentation](../remote_mongo_access.md) page to do it.

+## Connect with MongoDB Compass

+Exactly like `SARC`, `Compass` can be used to connect to the database through an ssh tunnel.
+You can just copy the `connection_string` parameter from the SARC config file and use it in `Compass`

 ## Future database migration

 SARC will probably migrate its database to a mongoDB instance managed by IT, so that we won't have to manage the backups and security updates ourselves.